Participation in international missions requires:

 The document is the basis for future operations, which in their turn influences how operations are conducted.
 The purpose of the Strategic Direction is to also to focus on long-term studies and defence planning.

-The Armed Forces' Future Vision defines our long-term tasks and mandate, as well as how we need to be, act and be perceived to achieve our goals.
+The Swedish Armed Forces Future Vision defines our long-term tasks and mandate, as well as how we need to be, act and be perceived to achieve our goals.
 The Future Vision includes:

-We defend Sweden, its interests, its freedom and our right to live how we choose.
+We defend Sweden and Swedish interests, our freedom and our right to live how we choose.

 Our Role and Mandate